TheZedxD/codexTest/README.md

 bash install.sh
 ```

-The script installs Python dependencies, creates `Channels/Channel1/Shows` and
+The script installs Python packages and creates `Channels/Channel1/Shows` and
-`Channels/Channel1/Commercials` as well as `schedules` and `logs`.
+`Channels/Channel1/Commercials` along with `schedules` and `logs`.
+You may copy
-It also offers to copy your media files during setup.
+your media files during setup when prompted.

 Videos can be organised in subfolders inside the `Shows` or `Commercials`
 directories (e.g. `Shows/Season 1`).
 The player will automatically search these
 subfolders for media files.

-## Windows
+## Windows Install

 Open PowerShell and execute: